Exeter, University of

 Who's the boss?
 Vice-chancellor and chief executive Professor Sir Steve Smith, a leading academic in the field of international politics.

 What you need to know

 Vital statistics: Competition for places is high, partly because of its sublime setting.
-There are 18,500 students, over 90 per cent of which are full-time.
-About three-quarters of undergraduates come from state schools and the proportion from lower socio-economic groups has been increasing steadily as a result of the university’s efforts to widen participation.
-A quarter of undergraduates come from the South West.
+There are 18,773 students.
+Almost three-quarters of undergraduates come from state schools and the proportion from lower socio-economic groups has been increasing steadily as a result of the university’s efforts to widen participation.
 Exeter is one of 24 Russell Group universities, dedicated to the highest levels of academic excellence.

 Cheap to live there?
 Fairly.
-Private rents are between £70 and £80 per week.
+Private rents average around £90 per week, excluding bills.

 Transport links: M5 on the doorstep and London just over two hours away by train.

-Bursaries: There is a range of bursaries and fee waivers available- see the website.
-There are also sport and music scholarships available.
+Bursaries: There is a range of bursaries and fee waivers available - see the website.

 The fun stuff